dilshankarunarathne/docker-notes/README.md

 After the image is built this message will be displayed.
 `Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them`

 The image is not stored in this working directory.
+Docker manages its images itself without reveling